Project Phase Understanding its Nuances

 How are Project Phases Related?

-In a project life cycle there are one or more phases.
+In a project life cycle, there are one or more phases.
 A project life cycle can be either predictive, iterative or adaptive.
-However, project phases in a project life cycle may have sequential, or overlapping relationship.
+However, project phases in a project life cycle may have sequential, or overlapping relationships.

 Sequential Relationship